-In this post, we are going to answer that question, give you a number of reasons why a rat would want to climb a tree, and some tips on how to stop a rat from climbing a tree.
+In this post, we will answer that question, give you several reasons why a rat would want to climb a tree, and some tips on stopping a rat from climbing a tree.

 If you have a tree that is overhanging your property, you will want to prune it back or even cut it down if you are prone to a rat infestation!